andreaferretti/factor-tutorial/README.md

     : [2,b] ( n -- {2,...,n} ) 2 swap [a,b] ; inline

 What's up with that `inline` word?
 This is one of the modifiers we can use after defining a word, another one being `recursive`.
 This will allow us to have the definition of a short word inlined wherever it is used, rather than incurring a function call.

 Try our new `[2,b]` word and see that it works

     6 [2,b] >array .

-Using `[2,b]` to produce the range of numbers from `2` to the square root of an `n` that's already on the stack is easy: `sqrt floor [2,b]` (technically `floor` isn't necessary here, as `[a,b]` works for non-integer bounds).
+Using `[2,b]` to produce the range of numbers from `2` to the square root of an `n` that is already on the stack is easy: `sqrt floor [2,b]` (technically `floor` isn't necessary here, as `[a,b]` works for non-integer bounds).
 Let's try that out

     16 sqrt [2,b] >array .